ORNL/certified/README.md

 * v1.0.0

-  - [ ] replace httpx with aiohttp.
-The Request object is awful.
+  - [x] replace httpx with aiohttp (has better test client/server support).
-    Test client/server support is bad.

-  - [ ] change servers to services where appropriate
+  - [x] change servers to services where appropriate

 * v1.0.2